khanhdoan57/laravel-json-api/README.md

 ```

 The post `comments` relationship is now paginated.
-But we also want to show pagination links in the response document, so we need to add 'links' element to the `comments` relationship data in `PostResource`.
+But we also want to show pagination links in the response document, so we need to add 'links' element to the `comments` relationship data in `PostResource` using `getJsonApiLinks($relationshipName = null)` method.
+The first parameter is relationship name (optional - default is resource type).

 Example: